Electric Car Maintenance Costs

 But we must stress - this is rare!

+An estimate from Book My Garage puts the average EV battery replacement cost at £5,378.43.
+We want to be clear - this is only an estimate.
 Battery repair/replacement costs will vary between manufacturers and will almost certainly have to be undertaken by the manufacturer themselves.
-Therefore in order to establish specific costs, we recommend contacting the EV manufacturer directly - and be sure to check to see if your issue is covered within the vehicle warranty.
+Therefore, in order to establish specific costs, we recommend contacting the EV manufacturer directly - and be sure to check to see if your issue is covered within the vehicle warranty.

 Tip: To extend the battery life of your electric vehicle, try not to leave your car charged to 100%, unless you are about to set off on a long trip.
 Likewise try not to leave the battery nearly empty for long periods.
 Charging to 80 or 90% and topping up as soon as possible when you’re getting low is optimal.

 Tyres and brakes

 Your electric car still has tyres and brakes and thus brake discs just like a petrol or diesel car.

 Tyres should be maintained at the recommended pressures (usually listed on a plate inside the door frame).
 You can do this with a pump at home or at a petrol station (where you can amuse yourself with the price of petrol).
 Tyres that are running under pressure can significantly reduce your car’s efficiency and thus reduce their range, while over-pressure tyres have reduced lifespan.

 Electric cars are generally heavier than their equivalent conventionally fuelled vehicles, this can lead to slightly accelerated tyre wear.
-Tyres should be regularly checked for wear and changed once they have worn down the tyre wear indicators, they should be replaced.
+Tyres should be regularly checked for wear and changed once they have worn down the tyre wear indicators.

 Tyre prices vary according to their size and how common that size of wheel is.
 Generally, smaller, more common tyres are cheaper.